Leigh Ann Orsi

-Leigh Ann Orsi (born May 15, 1981 in California) is a former actress.
+Leigh Ann Orsi is a former actress.

 She is best known for playing Brad's (Zachery Ty Bryan) second girlfriend, Ashley, on the sitcom Home Improvement.
 Also featured as Hannah in the 1994 film, The Favor starring Brad Pitt.
 She also appeared for one season on the drama Life Goes On, as Zoe, Becca (Kellie Martin) and Corky's (Chris Burke) cousin.
 Her last acting credit was the 1994 film Pet Shop.
-Her younger sister Ginger Orsi is also a former actress.